okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/aspnet/integrationsteps.md

-### 1: Click the sign-up link
+### The user clicks the sign-up link

-The self-registration flow begins when the user clicks the **Sign up** link.
-On the sign-in page, create a **Sign up** link that links to the create account page.
+Add a **Sign up** link to your app's sign-in page.
+The self-registration flow begins when the user clicks the **Sign up** link and the browser takes them to the Create Account page.

 <div class="half wireframe-border">